 In QS University Rankings, all Dutch universities ranked in the top 350 with eight ranked among the top 150 universities in the world.
 The top Dutch universities in their list were the University of Amsterdam, Delft University of Technology, Leiden University, Utrecht University, and the University of Groningen, respectively.

 All universities in the Netherlands teach more than 40 English undergraduate and postgraduate degrees.
 However, not all universities offer undergraduate degrees in English across all subjects.
 Postgraduate qualifications are more commonly available in English.

 Dutch university fees depend on your nationality and age, besides what you choose to study in the Netherlands.
 There are special Dutch university fees for EU/EEA nationals, set by the Dutch government.
 Tuition fee loans or Dutch scholarships are available.
 Otherwise, you pay the institutional Dutch university fees (up to 10 times more).
 The fees at private institutions can be substantially higher.

 As examples, annual Dutch university fees for EU students start from around €1,950, while the average Dutch university fees for non-EU students studying Bachelor’s programs sit between €6,000 and €15,000 and for Master’s programs between €8,000 and €20,000.
 On the government’s Studyfinder you can also search all English courses and the cost per course depending on your nationality.

 Additional student costs of living in the Netherlands are around €800–1,100 per month.
 However, many student discounts are available in museums, cinemas, bars, and restaurants.

-If you meet the conditions, there are many options for scholarships, which you can see in this guide to grants and scholarships in the Netherlands.
+If you meet the conditions, there are many options for scholarships.
 You can also find an extensive list of Nuffic scholarships, or use the government’s search tool to find a range of the Netherlands’ scholarships available.
 If a scholarship doesn’t apply, however, read other ways to finance your studies in the Netherlands.